Nicole Morier: Biography

-Morier was born in San Francisco but moved as a small child to Albuquerque, New Mexico.
+Morier was born in San Francisco but moved as a small child to Cedar Crest, New Mexico.
 Her father Johnny Morier, was a folk musician and songwriter who'd written a few minor hits for bands in the Sixties, including Spanky and Our Gang's top 10 "Makin' Every Minute Count", The Cowsills' "Yesterday's Girl" and Sam the Sham and the Pharaohs' "Banned in Boston".
 He had also spent time playing the local folk circuit in Greenwich Village, NYC and had befriended musicians such as Joan Baez and Taj Mahal whom Nicole met as a child.
 With her father she began singing in churches and local venues and she learned to play an array of instruments.

 Nicole first considered pursuing a career as a songwriter for other artists in 2006 when talking with musician-songwriter Greg Kurstin, while working on Electrocute's song "Bikini Bottom" for the SpongeBob SquarePants Movie soundtrack in Los Angeles.
 Kurstin had just begun writing songs for pop artists and introduced her to his publisher.

 Morier soon after signed with music publishers Kobalt. and landed her first cut when "Heaven on Earth", a song she'd co-written with Freescha, was recorded by Britney Spears for her album Blackout.